 Add these topics to your blog, and you’ve not only made it longer but also more informative.

-You can always use Writesonic’s SEO Checker and Optimizer to find the ideal word count for your blog and do a lot more — find out additional keywords, check the number of titles and images, and optimize your article to rank better in SERPs.
+You can always use Writesonic’s SEO Checker and Optimizer to find the ideal blog post length and do a lot more—find out additional keywords, check the number of titles and images, and optimize your article to rank better in SERPs.

 Ready to write the perfect blog post?
 Sign up for Writesonic today.